ikuo/ddns-aws/README.md

 A dynamic DNS client for AWS (Route53) built with .NET Core.

 1. A CLI app [./chkip](./chkip) reports IP change to a Lambda function [./updateDns](./updateDns)
-2. The Lambda function updates Route53 zone
+2. The Lambda function updates a Route53 host zone

-The use of Lambda is for finer grained authorization on `route53:ChangeResourceRecordSets`.
+The use of Lambda is for finer grained authorization on `route53:ChangeResourceRecordSets` action.